tang-amy/GeisingerLab/TnSeq_Processing/circos_plot/circos_README.md

 ### Basic Configuration
 Inside the configuration file, there are different sections (enclosed in `<section>` and `</section>`) that defines different features of the graph (e.g. ticks, labels, sub plots).
 You do not have to write the configuration file from scratch, as there are existing configurations in the `circos/etc/` folder.
 #### Karyotype
 This should be the first line of the configuration file.
-It specifies the location of the karyotype file.
+It specifies the location of the karyotype file. **Change the file path accordingly.**
 ```perl
 karyotype=/home/circos/karyotype.Ab17978.txt
 ```